 A special thank you to Sven Haakanson and Amy Steffian who not only gave images and advice but also wrote the bios pulled from Creative Alaska: A Ten-Year Retrospective of Support for Alaska Artists, 2004-2013.

-In “The Island Within,” Richard Nelson of Sitka writes, “I suppose loving a place is like loving a person: it only develops through a long process of intimacy, commitment, and devotion.”
-Nelson’s relationship with Alaska is like the best of marriages: After nearly 60 years together, he still describes his beloved with the admiration and adoration of a newlywed.
+In “The Island Within,” Richard Nelson of Sitka wrote, “I suppose loving a place is like loving a person: it only develops through a long process of intimacy, commitment, and devotion.”
+Nelson’s relationship with Alaska was like the best of long marriages: After nearly 60 years together, he still described his beloved with the admiration and adoration of a newlywed.